GamesCreed

 The mind place is an excellent gameplay addition.
 It’s very creative, and it gives all the necessary tools to make you feel like a real detective, mainly due to the abundance of puzzle-solving elements that really get your brain working by constantly challenging your mind.
 Bearing in mind that visiting the mind place doesn’t pause the game, it’s best to go when enemies aren’t around.

 Alan Wake 2 not only surpasses the predecessor, but it’s undoubtedly a masterpiece, one of the best games of 2023, and a candidate for Game of the Year.
-This is quite an accomplishment, seeing as this is a year that pulled off many great titles—it had me at the edge of my seat for many parts of the game to mentally prepare for what was coming due to the game’s intensely terrifying nature.
+This is quite an accomplishment, considering it’s a year that produced many great titles—it had me on the edge of my seat for many parts of the game, mentally preparing for what was coming due to the game’s intensely terrifying nature.

 Review Overview